Mitgenosse/Gurkenplayer/README.md

 * Once the server lobby is full, the host can start the game.

 I do not know if the simulation speed should be changeable.
 I have to overthink some parts of the gameplay experience.

+# How to test...

+You can clone the repository and compile it, it should not throw any errors.
+To run the mod, you have to copy the provided Lidgren.Network.dll in the Managed_dlls folder into the same folder as the Gurkenplayer.dll.
+Copy the Gurkenplayer.dll and the Lidgren.Network.dll and place it into the following path:

+<b>%localappdata%\Colossal Order\Cities_Skylines\Addons\Mods\Gurkenplayer</b>

+Now you can test the mod. :)